Court Rules - Administration of the Court - E-Filing

 (h) Vendor - A company or organization that has an executed Electronic Information Project Agreement with the Clerk of the Circuit Court to provide e-filing services for the 18th Judicial Circuit.

 (a) The Clerk of the circuit Court shall accept and approve filings electronically through a Vendor or through the Clerk's computer workstation.

-(b) The Clerk of the Circuit Court shall allow the filing of a document or pleading using the conventional manner of filing.
+(b) The Clerk of the Circuit Court shall allow the filing of a document or pleading using the conventional manner of filing subject to Rule 2.02 (a) and (b).
 At no time shall the e-filing program prevent or exclude the ability to file and valid pleading with the Clerk of the 18th Judicial Circuit Court.
 In those circumstances, the Clerk shall scan conventionally filed documents into the electronic file.